motleystate/dabeplech/docs/contribution_guide/environment.rst

 Linting
 =======

-The BioAPI project uses Flake8_ in its continuous integration process to check the code style and structure.
+The dabeplech project uses Flake8_ in its continuous integration process to check the code style and structure.

 .. _Flake8: https://flake8.pycqa.org/en/latest/